-Dr. Nelson Trujillo is well known to Boulder as an excellent Cardiologist, wonderful person, and a community leader.
+Dr. Nelson Trujillo is well known to Boulder as an excellent cardiologist, wonderful person, and a community leader.

 These pictures are of him after surgery and with his hand flat on a rock while vacationing in beautiful Italy.
 We have also included a photo of what a typical person’s hand looks like with a Dupuytren’s contracture prior to surgery.
-BoulderCentre is proud to have helped Dr. Trujillo continue his excellent patient care.
+BoulderCentre for Orthopedics is proud to have helped Dr. Trujillo continue his excellent patient care.